-Last Updated: May 5, 2022

 - Welcome Note for New Customers

 These don’t have to feature gimmicks or come-ons.
 They can be truly helpful or offer genuinely good deals.
 These build trust with your customer base and reward loyalty.
 Make sure what you offer goes beyond simply selling the products.
 Add

 Making your store or products mobile-friendly is also important.
 People spend more on mobile platforms than any other.
 The Amazon app is a dangerously convenient tool.

 And no, this does not mean you have to pay someone to manage it or that you have to buy ads.
 This is an option, especially for Facebook, but there are plenty of ways around it.
 A consistent and deliberate strategy for posting to Facebook, Instagram, Pinterest, LinkedIn, etc. will help brand your products and draw more customer attention.

 - Start groups.
 They don’t have to be promotional or even sell your product.
-Social media groups can simply be a way to connect with your customers and get them discussing what you sell.
+Social media groups can simply be a way to connect with your customers and get them to discuss what you sell.

 - Spend some time on your Pinterest board.
 It takes some time to find yourself at the top of search results, but it’s an easy way to consolidate your products in a clean presentation.

 Referrals from family and friends give you the highest conversion rate on sales.
-And again, it’s a free form or advertising.
+And again, it’s a free form of advertising.
 Kindly ask customers for reviews on Google or Yelp.
 Offer a small gift for a review or referral too.
 Giving away products is always more productive than spending cash on advertising.

 Partnerships with charities or other local businesses are rewarding and reflect well on your business.
 Choose a charity or event that you are passionate about and donate your time, money, or product.
 This adds a sense of local character, something that customers always love.